pajama10000/pajama10000/README.md

-hi I am pajama.
+My name is pajama, and I am learning JS, and java!
-I work on packhub
+Here you can see my projects